4GeeksAcademy/python-beginner-programming-exercises/exercises/12-Rand-From-One-to-Six/README.md

 - It should print between 1 and 12, not between 0 and 12.

-- This exercise is super simple, don't over complicate things :smiley:....
+- This exercise is super simple, don't over complicate things 😃....